Table of Contents

 Snowfall is decreasing all across the Northeast, as snow is increasingly replaced by rain.
 I remember having a snowball fight in the street three years ago.
 There hasn’t been enough snow to recreate that magic since.

 This element of the “white Christmas” aesthetic seems to highlight the disparity between the holiday magic marketed by brands and retailers, versus the reality of the time of year.
 With TikTok shop and IG influencer gift guides, there’s no escaping the pressure to purchase the perfect gifts “before it’s too late!” and Black Friday deals roll in.
 This pressure can feel stressful, and exhausting.
+That gap between the marketed fantasy and the real season is where thoughtful holiday marketing strategy becomes essential.
+We see the same gap in other areas of branding, when campaigns chase aesthetics or virality without reflecting what people are actually living through.

 So how can brands lean into the reality of the season, with its increasingly early start and rainy climate, without contributing to feelings of anxiety around the holidays?